 This financial services company was established in 1946 and is now the fifth largest asset management firm in the world controlling more than $2 trillion in assets.

 Rated the #1 online broker of 2020 by both Barron’s and Investor’s Business Daily, Fidelity is also considered to be an overall sound choice for cash management accounts by review publications and customers alike.

-If you’re not familiar, a cash management account is an all-in-one account that combines features of savings accounts, checking accounts and investment accounts in one place, with one institution.
+If you’re not familiar with cash management accounts, they are all-in-one accounts that combine features of savings accounts, checking accounts and investment accounts all in one place, with one institution.